danielkcz/promised-land/README.md

 That's right.
 It's simple as that!
 You might wonder what is it good for.
 Well, just emit the event as you are used to and the *promised-land* will take care of the rest.
 You can ask for the Promise before event is published or after.
 That means you don't need to think about any initialization order anymore.

-Promise resolution is made when the event is emitted for the first time.
+Promise resolution is made when the event is emitted **for the first time**.
 Any subsequent emits doesn't change state of the promise nor the value.
-It's nature of the Promise, but keep this in mind as only one part of your code should emit that particular event.
+It comes from the nature of the Promise obviously, but keep this in mind as only one part of your code should emit that particular event.

 For the actual Promise implementation I have picked [Bluebird] library.
 It's not very well known just yet, but I am actively using it and I love it!
-Whole library is  at your service at `require('promised-land').Promise` in case you want to create your own promises with ease.
+Whole library is also made available to you through `require('promised-land').Promise` so you don't need to actually add .

 ### Repeated events

-Now this is much more straightforward and as you may know, promises are not helpful for this at all since repeated resolution of promise is not causing anything.
+Now this is much more straightforward and as you may know, promises are not helpful for this at all.
+Repeated resolution of promise is not simply possible.
 Promised land is inherited from [EventEmitter2].
-You can use any of the methods provided by that library like `on` or `many` directly.
+That means you can use any of the methods provided by that library like `on` or `many` directly.

 **Please note**, current version of *promised-land* doesn't support `wildcard` option of *EventEmitter*, but it's definitely planned in future versions.